 Dr Elspeth Hutton runs Australia’s largest headache clinic at the Alfred Hospital, which has been operating since 2013.
 She’s also head of the peripheral neuropathy, pain and headache research at the new Monash University Department of Neuroscience.

-Dr Hutton is currently recruiting for a trial of people with cluster headaches, which affects 0.4 per cent of Australians and is “so bad that people can’t stand it; they will sometimes hit their heads against a wall in an effort to relieve the pain”, she said.
+Dr Hutton had recruited for a trial of people with cluster headaches, which affects 0.4 per cent of Australians and is “so bad that people can’t stand it; they will sometimes hit their heads against a wall in an effort to relieve the pain”, she said.

 Patients with cluster headaches will be treated with a new drug, Fremanezumab (Teva), a monoclonal antibody that binds to a protein called CGRP.
 It’s in the same class of drugs as the recently Therapeutic Goods Administration (TGA)-approved Erenumab.
 CGRP is an important transmitter of pain signals in headache.
 Other trial centres of this treatment for cluster headaches are in Europe and the United States.

 "Studies have shown the majority of migraine patients self-manage their headaches, and this can lead to inappropriate and unsafe use of over-the-counter medication."

 According to Dr Hutton, current treatments for cluster headaches include oral medications, nerve blocks, oxygen and steroids, “all of which have serious side effects, and variable effectiveness.
 The CGRP antagonists offer potential for a new effective treatment with minimal side effects,” she said.

 Another trial – starting in the new Monash department – will look at Erenumab (PBS approval pending) as a treatment for people with chronic migraine who overuse analgesics.
 Up to 18 per cent of people suffer from migraines, affecting more women than men.

 Migraine tops the list